ehuangc/repare/README.md

 </p>

 ## Reproducibility
-We recommend using [pixi](https://pixi.sh/) to reproduce the results in this repo.
+We recommend using [Pixi](https://pixi.sh/) to reproduce the results in this repo.
 ```
 git clone https://github.com/ehuangc/repare.git
 cd repare
 pixi shell
 ```

-Once in the pixi shell, you can run the script(s) corresponding to the results you'd like to reproduce.
+Once in the Pixi shell, you can run the script(s) corresponding to the results you'd like to reproduce.
 For example:
 ```
 python benchmarks/published/run_parameter_experiment.py
 exit
 ```
-To install pixi, see [this page](https://pixi.sh/latest/installation/).
+To install Pixi, see [this page](https://pixi.sh/latest/installation/).

 ## Citation
 If you use repare in your work, please cite our preprint: